jdougherty4/test/chapter2.md

 - numeric (wide range of numbers including decimals)
 - integer (whole numbers)
-- character (text or a string, "Hello")
+- character (text or a string such as "Hello")
-- logical(A True or False response to a logical statement)
+- logical (True or False response to a logical statement)

 `@instructions`
+Run the code one line at a time.
 Check out and change the different types of data.
 Notice what happens when a non-whole number is transformed into an integer.

 `@hint`